script3r/oss2fa/README.md

 #### Finalizing the enrollment

-After scanning the qr code above, or inputting the provisioning uri in your favorite authenticator application, you can proceed to provide the current secret to the enrollment endpoint to finalize the process:
+After importing the token in your favorite authenticator application, you can proceed to provide the current secret to the enrollment endpoint to finalize the process:

 ```text